slmnsh/docx-viewer/replit.md

 - `package-lock.json` - Empty package lock file

 ## Recent Changes
+- **2025-10-23**: Added scroll state preservation for tabs - each tab remembers its scroll position when switching
+- **2025-10-23**: Enhanced UI with improved hover states, better typography, and polished design
+- **2025-10-23**: Added keyboard accessibility with focus states for all interactive elements
 - **2025-10-23**: Initial import from GitHub
 - **2025-10-23**: Configured for Replit environment with static HTTP server